 - Applicants must complete all questions in full.
-Please be aware that supporting documentation may be required.
+[See link below.]
+Supporting documentation may be required.

-- A committee formed for the purpose of reviewing Student Emergency Fund applications will review applications and determine the appropriate funding amount, if any.
+- The Student Emergency Fund committee reviews applications and determines the appropriate funding amount, if any.

-- Applicants will be required to meet with a committee member to discuss their application.
+- Applicants are required to meet or review their application over the phone with a committee member to discuss their application.

-- All information provided through the application will remain confidential.
+- All information provided through the application remains confidential.

-- Payments will be made directly to the student.
+- Payments are made directly to the student.

-- Students failing to meet eligibility requirements or to produce full and appropriate documentation, if requested, at the time of the application may not be considered for this fund.
+- Students failing to meet eligibility requirements or produce full and appropriate documentation, if requested, at the time of application may not be considered for this fund.

-- Payments will be distributed within two weeks of meeting with a committee member and subsequent approval of application.
+- Payments are distributed within two weeks of meeting or conversation with a committee member and subsequent application approval.

-When Will I Be Contacted After I Submit My Application?
+When Will I Be Contacted After Submitting an Application?

-- The committee will aim to respond to applicants as soon as possible (normally within two working days).
+- The committee responds to applicants as soon as possible (normally within two working days).

 Interested in giving to the Student Emergency Fund?